simon-lammes/lammes-assistant/README.md

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) containing all projects that make up Lammes Assistant.
 Every project is put in its own folder.

 The whole application consists of the following projects.
 The *lammes-assistant-ionic-app* is the user interface.
 It uses *lammes-assistant-apollo-server* as its backend for CRUD operations.
-The *lammes-assistant-apollo-server* is stateless and uses a Postgres database for storing the data.
+The *lammes-assistant-apollo-server* is stateless and uses a Postgres database for storing structured data and [DigitalOcean Spaces](https://www.digitalocean.com/products/spaces/) for unstructured data like binary files.

 For the documention of the single projects go into their corresponding folders.
 The Postgres database does not have any project folder because this would not seem to make sense.
 Instead the database schema is documented in the [prisma.schema file](https://github.com/simon-lammes/lammes-assistant/blob/master/lammes-assistant-apollo-server/prisma/schema.prisma).
 To understand this file, I recommend checking out the corresponding [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-schema).